 Here in the Bay Area, the only consolation about rainy winter days is knowing that rain here = snow in the Sierras.
-As you’re reading this, Jack and I would be on our way to meet up with a couple of good friends of ours who have invited us to spend the weekend in their Tahoe cabin.

 We don’t find winter sports a cheap activity (and let’s be honest, skiing Tahoe on a budget is getting harder and harder nowadays) and that’s why we don’t go very often.
 The most expensive costs are of course the lift tickets, then the transportation to get up there, and if you don’t have your own equipment (like us), there’s the rental fee.